Preventing Exploitation Toolkit

 We are working with Safer Devon partners to help raise awareness of the toolkit amongst their organisations, and have produced some communication and publicity materials to assist with this.
-These include email and newsletter communications and posters, and can be accessed here.

 We are also encouraging partners to consider incorporating our training offer into existing workforce development programmes and training/briefing sessions.

 We would encourage you to consider how your colleagues could benefit from using this toolkit, and make use of the above materials to promote it within your organisations.